 I wanted to make one of this before and I totally forgot it until I was browsing one of my favourite food blogs “Just one cookbook” and I saw her wonderful Karaage recipe which made me crave for it, so here it is my version thanks Nami!

-4. Deep fry each chicken piece, placing one at a time.
-Cook until golden brown which is around 1 to 2 minutes; do not overcook to retain the tenderness of the chicken.
+Deep fry each chicken piece, placing one at a time.
+Cook until golden brown which is around 5 minutes or until cooked; do not overcook to retain the tenderness of the chicken.

 I guess by know you know what had happened to the Philippines last weekend so for those who wants to donate money to the victims of Typhoon Haiyan here are some organizations that are currently deploying urgent relief efforts.
 Note each of the links will point you to their donation forms, any amount would be a great help for my fellow countrymen.